Guidelines for application for initial certification

 52 Western Boulevard, Off Main Reef Rd

-5.2 Applicants may be requested to present themselves for a professional interview with the SAQCC-IPE committee and will be advised in writing should such an interview be required.
+5.3 Applicants may be requested to present themselves for an interview with the SAQCC-CP/IPE Committee and will be advised in writing should such an interview be required.

-5.3 Applicants will be advised in writing as to whether their application has been successful or unsuccessful.
+5.4 Applicants will be advised in writing whether their application has been successful or unsuccessful.

-5.4 Unsuccessful applicants may appeal in writing on the certification decision of the SAQCC-IPE committee and request further information as to the reason(s) for rejection of their application.
+5.5 Unsuccessful applicants may appeal in writing to SAIW Certification on any adverse decision of the Committee concerting their application and may request further information as to the reasons for their unsuccessful application for certification.

-5.5 Information relating to unsuccessful applications will not be divulged by the committee to any third party.
+5.6 Unless agreed with the applicant, information relating to an unsuccessful application will not be divulged by SAIW Certification to any third party.

 NB: Please note that applications will not be processed unless proof of payment is received.
 Proof of payment needs to be attached to the application